Student loan overpayments

 Yet it's also possible to voluntarily pay extra money towards your student loan, via a one-off or regular monthly payment.

-If you choose to pay extra towards your student loan, the SLC says you can't later claim this money back – so think very carefully about whether you want to repay more than the required minimum.
+If you choose to pay extra towards your student loan, SLC says you can't later claim this money back – so think very carefully about whether you want to repay more than the required minimum.

-There are no restrictions on how far back you can claim, so while many reclaiming will be recent graduates, there's nothing to stop you doing this even if you overpaid years ago.
+In addition, there are no restrictions on how far back you can claim, so while many reclaiming will be recent graduates, there's nothing to stop you doing this even if you overpaid years ago.

 Quick questions